jdeolive/suite-old/docs/usermanual/source/installation/aws/index.rst

 The OpenGeo Suite is available as a AMI for use with Amazon's EC2 service.
 The OpenGeo Suite is available in five tiers:

 .. list-table::
-   :widths: 40 20 20 20
+   :widths: 20 20 20 20 20
    :header-rows: 1

    * - Name
+     - Instance Size
      - Setup Fee
      - Cost per hour
      - Cost per month
    * - Dev Small
+     - Standard Small
      - N/A
      - $0.13
      - N/A
    * - Dev Large
+     - Standard Medium
      - N/A
      - $0.45
      - N/A
    * - Production 1 Small
+     - Standard Medium
      - $500
      - N/A
      - $600
    * - Production 2 Medium
+     - High Memory Extra Large
      - $750
      - N/A
      - $800
    * - Production 3 Large
+     - Standard Extra Large
      - $1000
      - N/A
      - $1,150

+.. note:: Details about the Instance Size (number of CPUs, etc.) can be found on Amazon's `Amazon EC2 Instance Types <http://aws.amazon.com/ec2/instance-types/>`_ page.

 The process for signing up for any of these tiers is exactly the same.
 Only the features and pricing differ.

 Signing up
 ----------

-In order to use the OpenGeo Suite Cloud Edition for Amazon Web Services (AWS), you need to have an Amazon Web Services (AWS) account which has EC2 access enabled.

-.. note:: Amazon has detailed instructions on how to sign up for AWS/EC2 at http://aws.amazon.com/documentation/ec2/.
+.. warning:: In order to use the OpenGeo Suite Cloud Edition for Amazon Web Services (AWS), you need to have an Amazon Web Services (AWS) account which has EC2 access enabled.
+Amazon has detailed instructions on how to sign up for AWS/EC2 at http://aws.amazon.com/documentation/ec2/.

 #.
 Navigate to the OpenGeo Suite Cloud page at http://opengeo.org/products/suite/cloud/.
 On the Amazon Web Services column, select the tier you wish to purchase by clicking the appropriate link.

 #.
 You will be redirected to Amazon's site, and asked to log in to AWS.
 Enter your AWS account name and password and click :guilabel:`Sign in using our secure server`.

-   .. note:: Amazon has detailed instructions on how to sign up for EC2 at http://aws.amazon.com/documentation/ec2/.

    .. figure:: img/signin.png
       :align: center